ATTENTION

 If left untreated, syphilis remains in the body and stops being infectious to sexual partners after about two years.
 During this stage, syphilis often does not have any visible symptoms, but it may begin to damage the body’s internal organs, which may include the brain, nerves, eyes, heart, liver, heart, bones, joints, and blood vessels.
 In some people this damage may not show up for many years.
 Damage to the internal organs can occur after ten to twenty-five years and may be serious enough to cause death.

-Rapid / finger-prick tests can also pick up syphilis, however it is currently unclear how accurate this is, and there is chance that these tests can pick up previous inflections that have since been treated.
-For this reason, getting a blood test via your GP or doctor is the best way to know whether or not you have syphilis.
+Rapid / finger-prick tests can also pick up syphilis, however it is currently unclear how accurate these tests are, and these tests can pick up previous infections that have since been treated.
+For this reason, getting a blood test via your GP or doctor is the best way to know whether you have syphilis.

 3 people taking a photo at a party with the Syphilis character